What is the Perctaneous Cheek Lift?

 Q-Will I have scars after my percutaneous cheek lift?

-A-While the incisions made for the percutaneous cheek lift will result in scars, they are hidden within the hairline at the temples.
+A-While the incisions made for the percutaneous midface lift will result in scars, they are hidden within the hairline at the temples.

 Q-Does the percutaneous cheek lift involve much pain?

-A-There is usually minimal discomfort or pain associated with the percutaneous cheek lift.
+A-There is usually minimal discomfort or pain associated with the percutaneous midface lift.

 Q-What is the recovery from a percutaneous cheek lift like?

-A-The percutaneous cheek lift has little downtime or recovery.
+A-The procedure has little downtime or recovery.
 Swelling and bruising may occur to some degree, but these side effects are quick to dissipate.
 Pain and discomfort are typically minimal.